toriwasa/sqlite-playground/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-The project is currently in its initial setup phase.
+The project is currently in its initial setup phase with some domain models being defined.
 The basic directory structure has been established according to clean architecture principles, but most components are still to be implemented.

 ## Recent Changes
 - Created the basic project structure
 - Set up the main.go entry point
 - Implemented a basic CUI handler with flag parsing
 - Added logging configuration
+- Defined initial domain models for stock prices

 ## Current State
 - The project is a template repository for Golang CLI applications with SQLite
-- Only the basic structure and CUI handler are implemented
+- The basic structure and CUI handler are implemented
+- Initial domain models for stock prices have been defined
-- No domain models, use cases, or infrastructure components are defined yet
+- No use cases, infrastructure components, or controllers are defined yet
 - The CUI handler only handles a verbose flag (-v) for logging control

 ## Active Decisions